jabolcni/Lambergar/README.md

 ## Strenght

 In November 2023 version v0.3.1 was proposed for testing on CCRL Blitz list, where it current stands at 2368 &plusmn; 20 ELO.

 In February 2024 version v0.4.1 was proposed for testing on CCRL Blitz list, where it current stands at 2687 &plusmn; 20 ELO.

 In March 2024 version v0.5.0 was tested on CCRL Blitz list, where it currently stands at 2908 &plusmn; 20 ELO.

-Version v0.5.2 has not been proposed for testing, but I estimate that it is around 2950 &plusmn; 20 ELO.
 In June 2024 version v0.5.2 was listed on CCRL 40/15 list with score 2946 &plusmn; 35 ELO.

+In late 2024 version v0.6.0 was listed on CCRL 40/15 list and CCRL Blitz list with score 3098 &plusmn; 17 ELO.

-Latest version v0.6.0 has not been proposed for testing, but I estimate that it is around 3050 &plusmn; 20 ELO.
+I estimate that strenght of the version 1.0 is around 3180-3200 ELO.

 ## Credits

 - [Chess Programming Wiki](https://www.chessprogramming.org/)

 - [BitBoard Chess Engine in C YouTube playlist](https://www.youtube.com/playlist?list=PLmN0neTso3Jxh8ZIylk74JpwfiWNI76Cs) by [@maksimKorzh](https://github.com/maksimKorzh) in which the authors explains the developement of [BBC](https://github.com/maksimKorzh/bbc) engine

 - [Programming A Chess Engine in C](https://www.youtube.com/watch?v=bGAfaepBco4&list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg&index=2&ab_channel=BluefeverSoftware) by Bluefever Software in which the authors explains the developement of Vice engine

 - [surge](https://github.com/nkarve/surge) by [nkarve](https://github.com/nkarve).
 Move generator is a translation of surge move generator in zig with several bug fixes.